dgiese/dustcloud/README.md

 More technical information you find [here (techinfo.pdf)](https://github.com/dgiese/dustcloud/raw/master/xiaomi.vacuum.gen1/techinfo.pdf).
 The cloud protocol is described [here (cloudprotocol.pdf)](https://github.com/dgiese/dustcloud/raw/master/cloudprotocol.pdf)

-Recording of our talk at 34C3: https://media.ccc.de/v/34c3-9147-unleash_your_smart-home_devices_vacuum_cleaning_robot_hacking
+Recording of our talk at 34C3: https://media.ccc.de/v/34c3-9147-unleash_your_smart-home_devices_vacuum_cleaning_robot_hacking We will have a talk at Recon BRX 2018 (https://recon.cx/2018/brussels/)

 ## FAQ
 ### Can you hack all Xiaomi vacuum cleaners connected to the internet?